Skarsnik/QUsb2snes/docs/index.md

 # Usage

-If you don't use a SD2Snes, you will have to activate the support for your way to play SNES in the `device` menu.
+If you don't use a SD2Snes, you will have to activate the support for your way to play SNES in the `devices` menu.

 ## SD2Snes